Kwajo Cinqo

 Kwajo "Cinqo" Boateng—known by stage name Kwajo Cinqo—is an artist, producer, CEO and member of two-time Juno Award-winning hip-hop group Ghetto Concept.
-Initially beginning his career in 1992 alongside Dolo (Lowell Frazer) and Infinite (Desmond Francis), who was introduced as a new member in 1994, Kwajo is now the President and CEO of Global 7 Entertainment Inc. (G7).
-He is also an artist/producer under G7 Records—a subsidiary of Global 7 Entertainment Inc..
+Initially beginning his career in 1992 alongside Dolo (Lowell Frazer).
+Kwajo is now the President and CEO of Global 7 Entertainment Inc. (G7).
+He is also an artist/producer under G7 Records—a subsidiary of Global 7 Entertainment Inc.

 Career

 Prior to founding Global 7 Entertainment in 2010, Kwajo founded 7Bills Entertainment in 1996.
 The company showcased artists such as Angel Duss, Blacks, and Ray Smoove and released the albums Ghetto Concept (1998) and Ghetto Concept Presents…7Bills All-Stars: Da Album (2002).
 Both compilations featured collaborations with artists including Snow, Maestro, Kardinal Official, Red-1, Ironside, and Sticky Fingaz—American rapper, actor and member of hip-hop group Onyx.